 St. Baldrick's Foundation "Brave the Shave"

-"Brave the Shave" is a fund raising head shaving event for the St. Baldrick's Foundation, a non-profit supporting Northern Nevada Children's Cancer Foundation.
-The fun and family friendly event is open to the general community, schools, and businesses.
+"Brave the Shave" is a fundraising head-shaving event for the St. Baldrick's Foundation, a non-profit supporting Northern Nevada Children's Cancer Foundation.
+The fun and family-friendly event are open to the general community, schools, and businesses.
 There will be activities for children, including face painting and a photo booth.
 There will be two Reno / Tahoe events.

 It's almost St. Patrick's Day and that means it's time to "get your green on" by making a Leprechaun hat and a rainbow mobile.
-So, wear your green and have some Irish fun with us.
+So, wear your green and have some Irish fun.
 All ages welcome.

 The Leprechaun Race

 The Leprechaun Race is a 5K run / walk through midtown Reno and the Wells Avenue district.
 The leprechaun starts after everyone else, giving participants a head start.
 If you beat him to the finish line, you win a special prize.
-Even if the leprechan beats you, everyone who he passes generates a donation.
+Even if the leprechaun beats you, everyone who he passes generates a donation.
 Proceeds go to benefit Reno's Terry Lee Wells Nevada Discovery Museum (The Discovery).
 The race begins at 8:30 a.m. on Sunday, March 16, 2014.
-The start / finish is at The Discovery, 490 South Center Street.
+The start/finish is at The Discovery, 490 South Center Street.